👋🏼 Hey there, I’m Sohith!

 What I’m Working On

-Right now, I’m a student researcher at the University of Colorado Colorado Springs (with Ioncure), building AI tools using NLP, Computer Vision, and Machine Learning to raise awareness about neurodegeneration.
+Right now, I’m a student researcher at the University of Colorado Colorado Springs (with Ioncure), building AI tools using NLP, Computer Vision, and Machine Learning to study patterns related to neurodegeneration and biomedical data analysis.

 My Journey So Far

-- National Dong Hwa University, Taiwan: As a TEEP@Asia+ Scholar, I built a machine learning pipeline for TB/NTM classification using mass spectrometry data, hitting a 0.98 AUROC and 0.94 F1-score.
+National Dong Hwa University, Taiwan: As a TEEP@Asia+ Scholar, I built a machine learning pipeline for TB/NTM classification using MALDI-TOF mass spectrometry data, integrating spectral preprocessing, feature engineering, and model evaluation to identify diagnostic biomarkers.

 Beyond the Lab